TimDaub/hetzner-cloud-deploy-server-action/README.md

 - `server-name` MUST NOT contain spaces.
 - If you don't want the server to be deleted after the action's run, add `delete-server: false` as an input in your workflow
+- The server's ipv4 is available to subsequent steps by accessing the env variable `SERVER_IPV4`.

 ## FAQ